rockdaboot/wget2/docs/wget2.md

   When running Wget2 without `-N`, `-nc`, `-r`, or `-p`, downloading the same file in the same directory will result in the original copy of file being preserved and the second copy being named file.1.
 If that file is downloaded yet again, the third copy will be named file.2, and so on.
-(This is also the behavior with -nd, even if -r or -p are in effect.)
+(This is also the behavior with `-nd`, even if `-r` or `-p` are in effect.)
+Use `--keep-extension` to use an alternative file naming pattern.

   When `-nc` is specified, this behavior is suppressed, and Wget2 will refuse to download newer copies of file.
-Therefore, ""no-clobber"" is actually a misnomer in this mode---it's not clobbering that's prevented (as the numeric suffixes were already preventing clobbering), but rather the multiple version saving that's prevented.
+Therefore, ""no-clobber"" is actually a misnomer in this mode - it's not clobbering that's prevented (as the numeric suffixes were already preventing clobbering), but rather the multiple version saving that's prevented.